 The problem is that there is a list of initiatives that various ministers wander out to the public and industry to talk about, but there is no certainty of what they are moving forward on.
 The first glimpse that they might go forward with programs is that we saw this listing in the budget documents.
 However, when one turns to look at the budget document, one sees that in fact zero dollars are allocated this year.
 That includes programs to help isolated and northern communities get off diesel.
 That would be beneficial both to the health of the community and to reducing greenhouse gases.
 That is one small measure that is regrettably again delayed.

-It is very important that we get off this rant about the carbon tax and instead come together to put pressure on the Liberal government for a wholesome, fulsome program to meet not only its meagre targets, but targets it should be meeting for a fair contribution to the world reduction in greenhouse gases and its Paris targets.
+It is very important that we get off this rant about the carbon tax and instead come together to put pressure on the Liberal government for an extensive, encompassing program to meet not only its meagre targets, but targets it should be meeting for a fair contribution to the world reduction in greenhouse gases and its Paris targets.

 It is not enough to send the around the world.
 She spends a lot of time meeting with members from the European Union and so forth.
 It is time for her to come home and start implementing some of these measures that will benefit Canadians, reduce their costs for energy, and move us toward a cleaner energy economy.